How To Make Compost For Your Vegetable Garden

 2 comments by Juanita Schulze

 You can make compost for your vegetable garden from scraps in your kitchen.
 Compost will add much-needed nutrients to the soil to help your vegetables grow.
 You can purchase it, but why would you when you can use the throw-away food that you have in your kitchen each day.
-Compost makes your soil more absorbent, so it will hold water better.
-That means you will need to water your garden less.

 Coffee grounds and coffee filters, fruit and vegetable peels like potato peels, apple peels, onion skins, the parts of celery lettuce, carrots, and cabbage that you won't eat, egg shells, apple cores, banana peels, melon rinds and anything that does not have grease in it will work.
-Cardboard and paper towels will also work.
-The black and white portion of newspapers can also be composted.

 When using a counter top composter, you will want to line with a bio-degradable plastic bag.
 When emptying just pull the bag out and toss it in the compost bin.
 Make sure you do this at least every two days or the bags will bust since it will start to degrade as soon as you put scrapes in it.